Trump accuses China of 2018 election meddling; Beijing rejects charge

 China’s Wang encouraged Iran to keep its commitments under the nuclear deal and, in an apparent riposte to Trump, said “at the same time, the legitimate right of all countries to normal economic relations and trade with Iran should be respected.”

-While Iran has made clear that it has little interest in opening talks with the United States since Washington’s abrogation of the accord, North Korean leader Kim Jong Un met with Trump in June about his country’s nuclear program.
+While Iran has made clear that it has little interest in talks with the United States following Washington’s abrogation of the accord, North Korean leader Kim Jong Un met with Trump in June about his country’s nuclear program.